aishwariyasaha/django-supabase-internship/README.md

 ##  Live Demo
 **Live Application URL:** `https://bert-condign-nonlyrically.ngrok-free.dev`

-*(Replace the above URL with your actual Ngrok URL when you run it)*

 ## Project Overview
 A full-stack web application for employee data management with real-time analytics and business intelligence integration.